bath-bcss/Technical-Labs/docs/Unix_Shell.md

 ### Where

 The **where** is what directory you are in.
 In a Unix shell you always have a working directory.
-To find your current working directory use the command "print working directory" which is abbreviated to `pwd`.
+To find your current working directory use the command `pwd` (short for "print working directory").

 ![PWDImage](Assets/Unix_Shell/PWDCommand.png)

-You can see the shell returns the current directory.
+You can see the shell prints out the current directory.
 If you've just started the shell you'll be in your user's **home directory**.
 In Unix you can always find the home directory, as `~` represents the current user's home directory - that's why it's in the prompt (`user:~$`).